citusdata/citus_docs/develop/api_udf.rst

   ERROR:  cannot truncate a table referenced in a foreign key constraint by a local table

-Truncatating local coordinator node table data is safe for distributed tables because their rows, if they have any, are copied to worker nodes during distribution.
+Truncating local coordinator node table data is safe for distributed tables because their rows, if they have any, are copied to worker nodes during distribution.

 Arguments
 ************************